charlynebuerki/swiss_co-circulating_viruses/README.md

 You can reproduce the results from this study by running `analysis_pipeline.Rmd`, with required packages installed and detailed in the file.
 However, you must populate the depth file folder (Data/depth_files/) to run the sequencing depth analysis.
 This data is available upon request.

-To run Nextstrain builds, head to `Phylogenetic_analysis/Nextstrain_builds/` and into individual virus subdirectories to run every pipleine.
-A detailed ReadMe file is incldued in each subdirectory.
+To run Nextstrain builds, head to `Phylogenetic_analysis/Nextstrain_builds/` and into individual virus subdirectories to run every pipeline.
+A detailed ReadMe file is included in each subdirectory.

-Interactive Nextstrain visualizations are available [here](https://nextstrain.org/community/cevo-public/ReVSeq-project)
+Interactive Nextstrain visualizations are available [here](https://nextstrain.org/community/cevo-public/ReVSeq-project),